gauron99/timeLogger/README.md

 1. add categories so its easier to sort and stuff
+2. visually update log file (match "|" or something) to make it look more readable
-2. rework visual of 'running' state of app
+3. rework visual of 'running' state of app
-3. if its a new day, make a distinction in log file
 4. make word wrap for Last shown activity when its too long it overflows off the window

 5. think of additions to config -- add eventually
 6. make loadConfigFile() & getConfigFile() merged in filework.py
-7. TEST timeDifference.py module MORE
-8. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)
+7. Redo the innit func in timeLogger.py -- init everything in class itself and call only .config after (aka have only 2 funcs for operating not 3)

 Below is both information about specified topics and/or TODO etc.